Existence and Calculation of Optimal Monetary Equilibria on Overlapping Generations Economies

+There are still three remarks to be made about Theorem \ref{theoAlgorithmFinal} and the backward calculation algorithm.

+The first and, I believe, most \textit{fundamental} remark is that Theorem \ref{theoAlgorithmFinal} provides a justification for working with overlapping generations economies that possess well-behaved tails to model monetary policy, social security systems, etc. Let me be more specific.
+Even if the model maker does not know precisely how generations are going to evolve a decade or half a century from now, Theorem \ref{theoAlgorithmFinal} states that working with a well-behaved \textit{far-enough tail} (i.e., working with $\mathcal{E}_{k}$, $k>>1$) and calculating backward the equilibria departing from the set of Pareto optimal monetary equilibria of this tail leads, approximately, to efficient monetary equilibria of the ``best'' possible model economy $\mathcal{E}$.

+Clearly, the approximation holds in a topological sense and will vary according to the chosen far-enough tail.
+Nevertheless, Theorem \ref{theoAlgorithmFinal} provides a theoretical basis for what is actually done in many economic models (see, for example, two-stage dividend discount models or actuarial evaluations that, after a given year, simply assume a constant growth rate of the economy).

-There are still two remarks to be made about Theorem \ref{theoAlgorithmFinal}.
-First, other than an algorithm for calculating Pareto optimal equilibria, Theorem \ref{theoAlgorithmFinal} can be seen as a loosening of the perfect foresight hypothesis, since it states that today economic agents can ``simplify'' the tail of the economy and not lead the economic landscape to diverge substantially from perfect foresight efficient equilibria.
+Second, other than an algorithm for calculating Pareto optimal monetary equilibria, Theorem \ref{theoAlgorithmFinal} can be seen as a loosening of the perfect foresight hypothesis, since it states that today's economic agents can ``simplify'' the tail of the economy and not lead the current economic landscape to diverge substantially from perfect foresight efficient equilibria.